West Mifflin, Pennsylvania

 West Mifflin is a borough in Allegheny County, Pennsylvania, United States, located southeast of Pittsburgh.
 The population was 19,589 at the 2020 census.
-It is named after Thomas Mifflin, 1st Governor of Pennsylvania, signer of the United States Constitution, and 1st Quartermaster General of the United States Army.
+It is named after Thomas Mifflin, the first governor of Pennsylvania and a U.S. Founding Father.

 Although the borough is heavily residential, it is home to one of America's oldest traditional amusement parks, Kennywood Park.
-Other employers include advanced naval nuclear propulsion technology research and development facility, Bettis Atomic Power Laboratory; monorail manufacturer Bombardier; US Steel's Mon Valley Works–Irvin Plant; Community College of Allegheny County's South Campus; and the Allegheny County Airport.
+Other employers include the advanced naval nuclear propulsion technology research and development facility, Bettis Atomic Power Laboratory, monorail manufacturer Bombardier, US Steel's Mon Valley Works–Irvin Plant, Community College of Allegheny County's South Campus, and the Allegheny County Airport.

 Geography

 According to the United States Census Bureau, the borough has a total area of 14.4 sqmi, of which 14.2 sqmi is land and 0.3 sqmi, or 1.80%, is water.
 The landscape is largely hilly and wooded, and the borough's eastern boundary is contiguous with the Monongahela River three separate times.
 Much of the original landscape has been altered as a result of the historic dumping of steel mill byproducts such as slag and fly ash.